Nchrist89/Palms-Peaks-P1/README.md

 Font Awesome - For the iconography used on the website.

 Google Dev Tools - To troubleshoot and test all features on the website.
-Check and resolve issues with the reponsivity on the website across devices.
+Check and resolve issues with the responsivity on the website across devices.

 Google maps - For the location of the fictional resort on the home page.